marknesh/Awards-website/README.md

 ## Features
-The main features include adding an image,category and location.
+The main features include rating other people's projects ,creating the profile page and many others.
-I can add an image according to the category or location that i want.
-One can also delete an image or category.